Art-Sells/HPM/MASS/LPP/LPPCodeBase/Infrastructure/README.md

   - Start with micro-liquidity and gradually scale to full capacity.
   - Observe how rebates and retentions interact with price stabilization.
   - Derive potential **new revenue model** if rebate structure sustains arbitrage cycles.
+  - if works, keep and delete all "y.|_|", if not, reconfigure.

 ---